CKs-Technology-News/PrivacyTools/README.md

 ### [Micropayment and funded software](#micropayment-and-funded-software)
 - [Budget Zen](https://budgetzen.net) - Simple and Encrypted Budget Management.
 - [Debitum](https://github.com/Marmo/debitum) – With Debitum you can track all kinds of IOUs, be it money or lent items.
-- [GnuCash](https://gnucash.org/) – GnuCash is personal and small-business financial-accounting software, freely licensed under the GNU GPL and available for GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows.
+- [GnuCash](https://www.gnucash.org/) – A personal and small-business financial-accounting software, freely licensed under the GNU GPL and available for GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows.
 - [Haveno](https://github.com/haveno-dex/haveno) – Private and decentralized way to exchange Monero for national currencies or other cryptocurrencies.
 - [IHateMoney](https://ihatemoney.org/) – Manage your shared expenses, easily.
 - [My Expenses](https://github.com/mtotschnig/MyExpenses) – Featureful GPL licensed Android Expense Tracking App.